 In 2020, amendments to the law introduced a mandatory vulnerability assessment implemented by the SAR social experts with their vulnerability reports and recommendations referred to the case workers in order these circumstances to be taken into account in the decision-taking process.
 The SAR internal rules foresee that these two documents have to be added to the personal file to enable case worker to take them into account when examining the application.
 These activities have to be implemented also in the cases when the vulnerability or the special needs are established at a later stage of the asylum procedure.
 Additionally, an early identification questionnaire was created for applicants who experienced traumatising experiences in order to determine their special needs and to facilitate the referral to adequate psychological or medical care.[7]

 Although moderate, the efforts made for the vulnerability identification resulted in a notable increase in the absolute number of asylum seekers formally recognised to have special needs or vulnerabilities.
-While this concerned 797 asylum seekers in 2019; 1,259 in 2020, 3,928 asylum seekers in 2021 and 5,482 considered as vulnerable in 2022, the number rose to 6,155 considered as vulnerable in 2023 (27% of all new applicants).[15]
-However it has to be noted that 3,843 of them were unaccompanied children, i.e. cases where the vulnerability identification is straightforward and almost automatic as it derives from the child’s statement about his or her age, or from the identity documents, if available.
+While this concerned 797 asylum seekers in 2019; 1,259 in 2020, 3,928 asylum seekers in 2021 and 5,482 asylum seekers in 2022, and 6,155 asylum seekers in 2023.
+In 2024, this number dropped to 4,136 asylum seekers, or 34% of asylum applicants on the backdrop of a 45% decrease in the overall number of new applicants throughout the year.[18]
+However, it has to be noted that 97% of them were children (2,601 unaccompanied children and 1,420 accompanied children), i.e. cases where the vulnerability identification is straightforward and almost automatic as it derives from the child’s statement about his or her age, or from the identity documents, if available.

 Source: SAR.

 NGOs continue to play key role in early identification and assessment of applicants’ vulnerability and their referral and according treatment.
-Organisations specialise in specific groups and issues, namely: poverty, destitution and social inequality (Red Cross; Council of Refugee Women, Caritas Sofia); health issues and disabilities (Red Cross); mental and psychological problems (Animus, Nadya Centre, replacing ACET which ceased activities at the end of 2016) and unaccompanied children (Bulgarian Helsinki Committee).
+Organisations specialise in specific groups and issues, namely: poverty, destitution and social inequality (Red Cross; Council of Refugee Women, Caritas Sofia); health issues and disabilities (Red Cross); mental and psychological problems (Animus, Nadya Centre, replacing ACET which ceased activities at the end of 2016), domestic abuse (Bulgarian Gender Research Foundation, Mission Wings) and unaccompanied children (Bulgarian Helsinki Committee).

 Age assessment of unaccompanied children